+Application : Applied

-All Directors have access to the advice and services of the Company Secretary, who supports the Board in an advisory capacity by ensuring that the Board is updated on corporate governance matters, policies and procedures are adhered to and that applicable regulations, guidelines and rules are complied with.
+Explanation on application of the practice : All Directors have access to the advice and services of the Company Secretary, who supports the Board in an advisory capacity by ensuring that the Board is updated on corporate governance matters, policies and procedures are adhered to and that applicable regulations, guidelines and rules are complied with.
 The Company Secretary, a chartered secretary with more than 20 years of corporate secretarial experience gained primarily in public listed companies in Malaysia, is a full-time permanent employee of the Company.
-The Company Secretary is responsible for the company secretarial functions in all jurisdictions where the Group operates, ie, Malaysia, Singapore, Indonesia and Seychelles.
+The Company Secretary is responsible to oversee the company secretarial functions in all jurisdictions where the Group operates, ie, Malaysia, Singapore, Indonesia and Seychelles.
 She ensures that the Board is provided advice and updated on corporate regulatory matters affecting the Group via a specific agenda item at each Board meeting.
-She is also responsible to manage the processes of Board, Board Committee and members' meetings as well as the training and development requirements of all Directors.
+She is also responsible to manage the processes of the Board, Board Committees and members' meetings as well as the training and development requirements of all Directors.
 The Board provides support to the Company Secretary to undertake continuous professional development to keep updated on developments in corporate governance, securities laws and listing requirements.
-The Board is satisfied that the Company Secretary has performed her responsibilities during the financial year. couraged
+The Board is satisfied that the Company Secretary has performed her responsibilities during the financial year.

+Explanation for departure :

+Large companies as encouraged to compl quired to complete the columns below.
+Non-large companies are e columns below.

+Measure :

+Timeframe :